NikolayKul/alfred-translate-on-the-fly/README.md

 ## Features

-  - Translate with only one letter - `t`
+  - Translate with only one letter - `t`&#42;
   - Prediction / Autocorrection
   - Multiple translations (when possible)
   - No need to specify the direction of translation
-  - Select any text and press the Hotkey&#42; to translate it without any extra moves
+  - Select any text and press the Hotkey&#42;&#42; to translate it without any extra moves
   - Copy the result into a clipboard by `return` click

+&#42; There's also an extra Russian letter `е` which is useful when you need to translate from Russian (no need to switch languages in Alfred)
-&#42; The default Hotkey is `option + t`.
+&#42;&#42; The default Hotkey is `option + t`.
 But you can always change that in [the workflow's settings](https://www.alfredapp.com/blog/tips-and-tricks/tutorial-importing-and-setting-up-alfred-workflows/)

 ## Version

-Current version is **1.0**
+Current version is **1.1**

 ## How to install